Day One Notebook: QB competition just getting started

 Watts is gone

 Tonight, redshirt freshman Damarjhe Lewis and junior Lawrence Johnson were the first-team defensive tackles.
-Redshirt freshman Bryce Austin and junior Branson Deen were on the No. 2 line.
+Redshirt freshman Bryce Austin and junior Branson Deen were on the No. 2 line at tackle.

 Who will be the right offensive tackle?